t3ctechnologies/Anchel_R66Server/README.md

-WaarpServer WebApplication
+AnchelR66Server WebApplication
 =============

-You will find in this web site the sub project Waarp.
+You will find in this web site the sub project R66Server.

-WaarpServer is a project mainly it contains Anchel_WaarpR66 and Anchel_WaarpGateway, by this we can initiate WaarpR66 and WaarpGateway database, as well as can start both servers.
+AnchelR66Server is a project mainly it contains Anchel_WaarpR66 by this we can initiate WaarpR66 database, as well as can start server.

 It provides, among other packages, an open source massive file transfer monitor in Java.
 Its goal is to unify several protocols (FTP, SSH, HTTP and proprietary